dogecoin/dogecoin/README.md

 600,000+: 10,000 Dogecoin

-The original block reward schedule with one minute block targets and four hour difficulty readjustment:
+The original block reward schedule with one-minute block targets and four-hour difficulty readjustment:

 1–100,000: 0–1,000,000 Dogecoin